London Beth Din: Conversions

 The LBD program is supposed to take 2-3 years although at times it does take longer.
-The Beth Din processes about 35 converts per annum from around the UK, with other Beth Dins (such as Manchester sending their converts to LBD for final approval).
+The Beth Din processes about 35 converts per annum from around the UK, with other Batei Din (such as Manchester sending their converts to LBD for final approval).
 The process involves private tutoring from an approved list of teachers, and a six-month period where the candidate is expected to board with an approved family.
 The candidate is expected to pay for this.
 They are also expected to live within walking distance of an Orthodox Jewish community.

 Conversions have been terminated mid-process, even for conversions affecting even those living outside of England.
 Rabbis from outside London's Orthodox community have attempted to intervene; LBD calls it a private matter.
 However, the Beth Din insist that their approach is necessary in keeping with the Halachic requirement for a prospective convert to commit to a full observance of the commandments.

 The highly centralised Orthodox community in London means that not going through them for a conversion could harm a family, such as not being permitted to attend a Jewish school.
 There is an alternative pathway to conversion in London through the Spanish and Portuguese community.